Heinkel He 112: Hungary

 Like the Germans, Hungary had stiff regulations imposed on its armed forces with the signing of the Treaty of Trianon.
 In August 1938, the armed forces were re-formed, and with Austria (historically her partner for centuries) being incorporated into Germany, Hungary found herself in the German sphere.

 One of the highest priorities for the forces was to re-equip the Hungarian Air Force (Magyar Királyi Honvéd Légierő or MKHL) as soon as possible.
 Of the various aircraft being considered, the He 112B eventually won out over the competition, and on 7 September, an order was placed for 36 aircraft.
-The Heinkel production line was just starting, and with Japan and Spain in the queue, it would be some time before the aircraft could be delivered.
+The Heinkel production line was just starting, and, with Japan and Spain in the queue, it would be some time before the aircraft could be delivered.
 Repeated pleas to be moved to the top of the queue failed.

 Germany had to refuse the first order at the beginning of 1939 because of its claimed neutrality in the Hungarian/Romanian dispute over Transylvania.
 In addition, the RLM refused to license the 20 mm MG FF cannon to the Hungarians, likely as a form of political pressure.
 This later insult did not cause a problem, because they planned to replace it with the locally designed 20 mm Danuvia cannon anyway.

-V9 was sent to Hungary as a demonstrator after a tour of Romania, and arrived on 5 February 1939.
+V9 was sent to Hungary as a demonstrator after a tour of Romania and arrived on 5 February 1939.
 It was test flown by a number of pilots over the next week, and on 14 February, they replaced the propeller with a new three-bladed Junkers design (licensed from Hamilton).
 While being tested against a CR.32 that day, V9 crashed.
 On 10 March, a new He 112 B-1/U2 arrived to replace the V9 and was flown by a number of pilots at different fighter units.
 It was during this time that the Hungarian pilots started to complain about the underpowered engine, as they found that they could reach a top speed of only 430 km/h (270 mph) with the Jumo 210Ea.

 With the Japanese and Spanish orders filled, things were looking up for Hungary.
-However, at that point, Romania placed its order, and was placed at the front of the queue.
+However, at that point, Romania placed its order and was placed at the front of the queue.
 It appeared that the Hungarian production machines might never arrive, so the MKHL started pressing for a license to build the aircraft locally.
-In May, the Hungarian Manfred Weiss company in Budapest received the license for the aircraft, and on 1 June, an order was placed for 12 aircraft.
+In May, the Hungarian Manfréd Weiss company in Budapest received the license for the aircraft, and on 1 June, an order was placed for 12 aircraft.
 Heinkel agreed to deliver a Jumo 210Ga-powered aircraft to serve as a pattern aircraft.